 With today’s low FIT5 rates, we believe the return on investment for a new Feed-In Tariff solar contract is often too low to justify the cost of installation.
 Instead, we encourage businesses to use the simpler Net Metering approach to generating solar energy.
 A Net Metering solar system, sized to your needs, can provide clean energy for consumption, while the grid provides backup for cloudy days or evenings.

 Do you have a system from a previous FIT contract?
-Vigor Clean Tech offers operations and maintenance packages to keep your system in optimal condition, generating as much power as possible from each ray of sunlight.
+VCT Group offers operations and maintenance packages to keep your system in optimal condition, generating as much power as possible from each ray of sunlight.
 The more power you produce, the better your financial return!